khakers/go-subgen/README.md

 * no temp audio files (extracted audio is kept entirely in memory)
 * Queues files
 * Doesn't have direct plex webhook integration
-* Can process multiple files at once if desired (files are locked so theoretically even multiple go-subgen instances should not conflict)
+* Can process multiple files at once if desired
 * Support for Sonarr & Radarr webhooks

 ## Todo/Future

-* Finish this README
 * Further software integrations
 * Persistent Queue
 * Translation and more advanced media checking (don't run if file already has subs, for example)
 * A basic web ui to queue transcription and view queued/in progress tasks.